SFTtech/openage/doc/code/event_system.md

 allows access to the configuration parameters of the event.
 Event instances store references to:

-* **Event target**: Entity targeted by the event.
+* **Event target**: Entity targeted by the event, i.e. the event entity that the event effects should be applied on.
 Implemented as a weak reference to let the target expire.
 * **Event handler**: Event handler object used for rescheduling and executing the event.
 * **Invoke time**: Determines when the event is executed.
 * **Time of last change**: Time of the last change to invocation time.
 Used for rescheduling the event.